 Springs Education Program

-For the general public– Join the Florida Springs Institute at the North Florida Springs Environmental Center on the first (or second)Tuesday of the month at 12pm for Springs Academy Tuesdays where FSI Executive Director, Dr. Knight, provides an hour of in-depth insight into the science behind springs.
-Each month, Dr. Knight, dives into a new spring's topic from the schedule below:
+For the general public– Join the Florida Springs Institute at the North Florida Springs Environmental Center on the first (or second)Tuesday of the month at 12pm for Springs Academy Tuesdays where FSI Executive Director, Dr. Knight, and guest lecturers, provide an hour of in-depth insight into the science behind springs.
+Each month, we dive into a new spring's topic from the schedule below:

 Lectures are open to the public.
 Those who attend all six Springs Academy Tuesdays will receive a special certificate of completion.
 Content from previous lectures can be found below.
 A suggested donation of $5 per class is greatly appreciated and supports the work of the Florida Springs Institute.

 Part 3: Springs Chemistry - General, Nutrients, Trace Contaminants [Presentation Slides]

 Part 4: Springs Biology - Algae, Plants, Wildlife [Presentation Slides]

 Part 5: Springs Stresses - Groundwater Pumping, Fertilizers, Wastewater Disposal, Recreation [Presentation Slides]

 Part 6: Springs Advocacy - Local, State, National [Presentation Slides]

 For high school students and civic groups – At the Florida Springs Institute, we endeavor to bring awareness to the public on the biology, health threats, and recovery solutions for Florida's springs.
 With the help of our volunteer Education Director, Debbie Segal, FSI has developed a presentation and follow-up activities on the Springs and Aquifer System of Florida.
 All materials are free for public use.
 If you are a teacher, camp counselor, or group leader and would like to host this presentation or if you have any questions about the presentation materials, please contact us.